armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ## Slack Application Notifications

-When application notifications was introduced we added an integration in which if there's an application notification configured it will notify for those channels depending on the when configuration, so given this configuration:
+When application notifications was introduced we added a slack integration.
+If slack is configured and there is a when for `pipeline.complete` or `pipeline.faile` a notification will be send for those channels, so given this configuration:

 ``` json
 {